nbaldzhiev/sports-site-layout/README.md

 * using the form to input a specific topic of photos, such as "mountains", which loads the layout with photographs of that topic.
 The topic defaults to "dogs".

 The website is somewhat responsive with a single breakpoint at max-width 768px to allow for better rendering on smartphones.

+> **_NOTE:_**  This project is not free of bugs and this is normal for this type of a project used for learning purposes.
+Fixing these bugs is part of my path towards learning news things.